SpaghettiLord1010/Morse-Composer/README.md

 ### Ideas for the future:

-[] Set the delay automatically to work with the standard.
+- [ ] Set the delay automatically to work with the standard.

+### Thanks and other info

+Thanks to @Scrivener07 and @DaGammla for helping me with this project!
+I decided to put it in the Unilicense so that everyone can use and build upon this project, it helped me to learn some new stuff too and I think it should continue to help others to learn.

+I hope you like it, make some cool music!